365-day return policy

 When it’s time to put your automatic watch back on, wind it by hand to get it started again.

-Showing Lockable Polished Black Rotary Watch Case - 5 Watches, Asmund Dante Watch, Limited Edition - Jacob Dante Watch, Shaun Ambitio Watch, Kristian Mariner Watch & Julian Troika Chronograph Watch
+Showing Lockable Polished Black Rotary Watch Case - 5 Watches, Dante | Black Stainless Steel Skeleton Watch With Black Dial & Silver-Tone Movement, Limited Edition - Jacob Dante Watch, Ambitio | Black Watch With Black Rotating Dial & Stainless Steel Mesh Strap, Kristian Mariner Watch & Julian Troika Watch

 Do you need a watch winder?
 One of the benefits of a winder is it will keep your automatic watch on time and ready to wear.
 No need to constantly reset your watch when you decide to wear it again.